mrakgr/The-Spiral-Language/readme.md

                         |> inl ar i -> ar i threadIdx.x
 ```

 It starts by defining a shared memory tensor.
-Immediatelly after creating it wrapped with a function that applies it with `threadIdx.x` along the innermost dimension.
+Immediately after creating it wrapped with a function that applies it with `threadIdx.x` along the innermost dimension.
 This simple technique of functional programming is greatly useful in facilitating reasoning.

 Whereas previously it was needed to reason about a 2d tensor, it now becomes effectively a 1d tensor and that other dimension can be assumed taken care of and left out of mind.

 Describing how to reduce a 1d tensor is not too complicated.
 Imagine the goal is to reduce a 1d tensor of size 8.
-At creation the tensor is unitialized, so it will be described as thus.
+At creation the tensor is uninitialized, so it will be described as thus.

 ```
 01234567